Jeff10w25/revanced-documentation/README.md

 ## Working patches for Revanced CLI

 ### TikTok 32.5.3
-As of recently, TikTok has became unable to patch through Revanced Manager due to memory issues.
-List down below are patch versions that are compatible with recommended TikTok v.32.5.3.
+As of recently, patching TikTok through [Revanced Manager](https://github.com/revanced/revanced-manager) is not possible due to memory issues and I have encountered issues with latest patch versions in Revanced CLI.
+Listed down below are versions that I managed to get it working with TikTok v.32.5.3.

 - [Revanced CLI v.4.4.0](https://github.com/ReVanced/revanced-cli/releases/tag/v4.4.0)
 - [Revanced Patches v.4.4.0](https://github.com/ReVanced/revanced-patches/releases/tag/v4.4.0)
 - [Revanced Integrations v.1.5.0](https://github.com/ReVanced/revanced-integrations/releases/tag/v1.5.0)

 > [!WARNING]
 > Under `docs/` you will find symbolic links to the documentation of the respective repositories.